 Next add any medical deductions.
 Only medical expenses that exceed 7.5% of your Adjusted Gross Income are tax deductible, so unless you had low taxable income or very high medical expenses, you probably won’t get this one, but if you do, add this to the other deductions with the goal of getting over the Standard Deduction.

 Finally, look at charitable donations.
-All of these numbers need to add up to exceed $24,800 before any charitable donations affect your taxes due.
+All of these numbers need to add up to exceed $30,000 before any charitable donations affect your taxes due.

 Continuing to make your normal annual contributions each year may not make a difference on your taxes if you’re below the Standard Deduction threshold.

 Here’s where charitable stacking comes in.
-In this same situation, if they were able to double up contributions one year, and skip the next, in the year they doubled up they would receive a deduction on $8000 of their charitable contributions.
+In this same situation, if they were able to double up contributions one year, and skip the next, in the year they doubled up they would receive a deduction on $14,000 of their charitable contributions.
 This is the amount that exceeded the Standard Deduction threshold.
-Obviously, not everyone has the ability to do this, and the motivation for giving is not the tax saving, but if you can get a deduction for the donation it makes it that much nicer.
+Obviously, not everyone has the ability to do this, and the primary motivation for charitable giving is not the tax saving, but if you can get a deduction for the donation it makes it that much nicer.

 Donor Advised Funds may be a way to manage the distribution of stacked multi-year contributions.